 A. Construction costs will be approximately $7 million.

 A. Examples of insurance-based memberships are Silver Sneakers, Fitness Your Way, Healthy Contributions, Silver & Fit, Active & Fit, Peerfit, etc. These are wellness benefits through your health insurance.
 Call your insurance company to find out if you have gym membership programs through your wellness benefits.

 Q. Will you still be offering fitness classes or swim lessons?

 A. Yes!
 Visit the Morrisville Aquatics & Fitness Center Webpage for information about what programs we're offering, including pricing and locations during the closure!
 While some programs & offerings will continue at different locations, the remaining programming & services will be suspended during the facility closure due to a lack of appropriate space for more intense activities and equipment.

 Q. I'm a member of MAFC.
 When will you stop drafting my monthly membership?

 A. The last membership draft was on October 14.
-We will not be drafting in November, but if you have further questions about drafts please contact Kendal Smith 919-463-6901.
+If you have further questions about drafts please contact Kendal Smith 919-463-6901.

 Q. What will happen with my membership while you are closed?

 A. For those who are paid in full, we will be prorating the remaining portion left after closure.
-All refunds should be processed no later than December 15.
+All refunds were processed by December 15, 2018.